| Blue Ridge Journal |

 "Yeah, that's just why I'm calling on you.
 Listen up, 'cause I'll only say this once."

-– I'm ready.
-Shoot."First of all, I created the cosmos (orig: "kosmos").
-I peppered it with elemental particles, established the physical laws, breathed energy into the system, and let it go.
-Everything else just happened.
-All the universes, galaxies, stars, and planets formed themselves as a result of that breath.
+"First of all, I created the cosmos, peppered it with elementary particles, established the physical laws, breathed energy into the system, and let it go.
+Everything else just happened according to the beautiful rules of probability and physics.
+So don't blame me.
+All the universes, galaxies, stars, and planets formed themselves as a result of that first breath.
 You too, for that matter.

 "I know, so you may as well worship me.
 Not that I care, but at least I'm real!"